BitbossIO/game-integration/README.md

 ## Overview
 This document describes how a content provider integrates an html5 game into the BitBoss mobile wallet app.
 The BitBoss app runs on Android and iOS.
 It launches games within a webview and therefore the game must be built with html5 and javascript/typescript.
 The app communicates with the game using DOM window events.

 Here is a demo of a Baccarat html/javascript game that is embedded in the BitBoss app.
-All bets and payouts are done using Bitcoin SV in real time.  https://vimeo.com/394213215
+All bets and payouts are done using BitcoinSV in real time.  https://vimeo.com/394213215

 ## Architecture
 This diagram shows the high level flow in our platform: